Certainty Blog

 Social Risks:

-Mobile telecom businesses must embrace social mobile telecom practices that respect human rights and promote social inclusion in order to reduce these threats.
-This includes guaranteeing fair pricing and clear billing methods, enhancing working conditions and fostering diversity, bridging the digital divide and boosting digital literacy, and honoring local culture and values.
+Mobile telecom businesses must embrace social practices that respect human rights and promote social inclusion: ensuring fair pricing and transparent billing, improving working conditions and fostering diversity, closing the digital divide, building digital literacy in underserved communities, and honoring local cultural values.

 Governance Risks: